 David Gray arrived at North Central College in 2007 with over 15 years of public accounting and consulting experience.
 During Gray's early career he served as a member of the audit staff in Grant Thornton's Chicagoland practice.
 Gray held several positions with RSM (formerly McGladrey) where he advanced to a role of Director of Financial and Performance Improvement Consulting.
 Throughout his consulting career Professor Gray worked primarily with middle-market manufacturing companies where he delivered cost accounting, financial modeling, and due diligence support assistance.

 Professor Gray is committed to improving accounting pedagogy and was recognized by the Illinois CPA Society with the 2015 Outstanding Educator Award for continuous and outstanding contributions to accounting education in the state.
-In addition to his roles at NCC, Gray operates his own consulting practice.
+Additionally, in 2019 Gray received the Clarence F. Dissinger Award for distinguished teaching and mentoring by a senior faculty member.

 Gray, D., & Huels, B. (2018).
 Are Gift Cards Really Liabilities?
 A Class Exercise Exploring Starbucks Corporation.
 North American Accounting Studies, Vol. 1 (No. 1), PP 1–16. https://neiudc.neiu.edu/naas/vol1/iss1/1/